fteicht/docker-win-remote-dev-on-macos/README.md

 # docker-win-remote-dev-on-macos
-Set up a Windows Docker container with Openssh and Microsoft Visual Studio BuildTools on macOS host.
+Set up a Windows Docker container with Openssh, Git and Microsoft Visual Studio BuildTools on macOS host.
 One use case can be to develop Windows application remotely from Visual Studio Code in a macOS host.

 Here are the installation steps: